KingHowler/Graph-Plotter/Graph Plotter/README.md

     ```
     This will only output a graph with the grid on top of it, they both cover the background function, hence they will be on the background defined in the function.
 This is correct and a much better option as it also allows to accurately decide where the point lies and compare graph to the grid.

-- Also note that this all aof them are completely optional methods.
+- Also note that this all of them are completely optional methods.
 You may use whichever you need and however you need

 #### Caution: The size of each array should always be equal to the ```totalPoints``` variable of the plotter they will be plotted by